m424m/secretship-contest/README.md

 All major elements (text input, select, radio buttons, checkboxes, modal windows, etc.) have been custom-made from scratch.
-However, the architecture of the project assumes that additional logic for components (for example, adding decimals to numeric input fields) is implemented separately outside the components when needed so as not to overload them.
+However, the architecture of the project assumes that additional logic for components (for example, adding decimals to numeric input fields or form validation) is implemented separately outside the components when needed so as not to overload them.